 Harvard graduate student Jordan Kennedy analyzed the properties of blackstrap molasses and how it flows at different temperatures.
-The team found that molasses thickens dramatically when exposed to cold, and that at the time of the collapse, the stuff in the storage tank likely was considerably warmer than the wintry air outside.
+The team found that molasses thickens dramatically when exposed to cold.
+At the time of the collapse, the stuff in the storage tank likely was considerably warmer than the wintry air outside.

-Two days before the disaster, the tank had been topped off with a fresh shipment of molasses from the balmy Caribbean that hadn't yet cooled to Boston winter temperatures.
+Two days before the disaster, the tank had been topped off.
+A fresh shipment of molasses from the balmy Caribbean hadn't yet cooled to Boston winter temperatures.

-Once the tank split and the molasses gushed across the Boston waterfront, it cooled rapidly, "complicating attempts to rescue victims," the team said in its report.
+Once the tank split and the molasses gushed across the Boston waterfront, it cooled rapidly.
+That complicated attempts to rescue victims, the team said in its report.

 Mapping the physics of the molasses flood could help experts better understand other catastrophes such as industrial spills or ruptured levees, Sharp said.